Mekino05/alx-low_level_programming/0x14-bit_manipulation/README.md

-Write a function that sets the value of a bit to 0 at a given index. prototype; int clear_bit(unsigned long int *n, unsigned int index);
+Write a function that returns the number of bits you would need to flip to get from one number to another